NatLabRockies/LabProcessTracker/README.md

 The test suite focuses on the testable core logic in `tracker_utils.py`.
 The CLI main loop and GUI are validated through manual testing and usage.

+## Test Coverage

+Test coverage reports are generated in `htmlcov/` after running tests.
+See the terminal output for summary and open `htmlcov/index.html` for details.